IDoCodingStuffs/python-doodles/freeform-log.md

 At some point, I can look into accumulated gradients.
 Loss fluctuates the first few epochs I bother checking, but then my batch size is just 1.

 ### 10 PM
-So it just fluctuates between 0.18 and 0.23 training loss per iter.
+So it just fluctuates between 0.18 and 0.23 training loss per iter so the tiny data overfit won't tell me much more.
 Next, what if I remove the transformer blocks?
 Not much difference.
 I'll have it run overnight with the transformer block, then remove them and run without next.
 After that, I can also try stuff like LSTM or RNNs too.

+By the way, purging cache once every 10 iters vs 1 gets me from 1.05 s/it to 1.3it/s.
+Pretty neat.

+## 1 AM
+Let me add dropout too, why not.
+I want to see how well this thing trains by the morning.
+Should be like 12 epochs by then.